CICE-Consortium/CICE-svn-trunk/README.md

 Documentation is provided in https://github.com/CICE-Consortium/CICE-svn-trunk/cicedoc/cicedoc.pdf, including both a technical description and user guidance.
 Earlier versions of this documentation, for each release, is in the [doc/](https://github.com/CICE-Consortium/CICE-svn-trunk/cice/doc/) directory within the CICE code distribution of that release.

-The [wiki](https://github.com/CICE-Consortium/CICE-svn-trunk/wiki) pages for each repository contain links to additional information, e.g.
+The [wiki](https://github.com/CICE-Consortium/CICE-svn-trunk/wiki) pages contain links to additional information, e.g.
-- more documentation
+- copyright
 - larger files such as the gx1 grid, land mask, and forcing files

 The ["About-Us" repository](https://github.com/CICE-Consortium/About-Us) includes background and supporting information about the CICE Consortium, including how to interact with it.